-6.1 This section sets out general the detail of functional requirements.
+6.1 This section sets out general functional requirements.
 The functional requirements are categorized according to the five sub goals of the recommendation (Identify, Protect, Detect, Respond and Recover) and assumptions on operational aspects and management are indicated at annex A.